 This handbook was designed to help students have a successful school year.
 It contains all of the essential information that students need to know with respect to our rules, policies and procedures.
 Students are encouraged to review this information with their parents/guardians.
-We have included our Board's current Health and Safety measures and expectations as a result of the COVID-19 pandemic.
-The health and safety of everyone is of most importance!
 We look forward to meeting our new and returning students and wish everyone a fantastic school year!